eea/Products.Reportek/docs/glossary.rst

         them; the process is assigned to an envelope at its creation time, based on the country and reporting obligation(s) of the envelope.

+    Document
+        File uploaded in an envelope, accompanied by metadata

+    Feedback
+        Item uploaded in an envelope, containing an evaluation of a single file or of the entire delivery.
+Feedback items are uploaded either manually, by Clients, or automatically, by the a service such as the :term:`Automatic QA`.

     Automatic QA
         An activity executed by the system - part of a typical envelope workflow.
 It sends all the XML files for which QA scripts are available to the QA service